MicrosoftDocs/playfab-docs/playfab-docs/sdks/javascript/quickstart.md

 src="https://download.playfab.com/PlayFabClientApi.js"></script>
 ```

-version of PlayFabSDK.
-It may be safer for you to download the files, and use a fixed version: [PlayFab JavaScriptSDK](https://api.playfab.com/sdks/download/javascript)
+This line loads the Client-SDK directly from the PlayFab CDN.
+Our CDN always hosts the latest version of PlayFabSDK.
+It may be safer for you to download the files, and use a fixed version: [PlayFab JavaScript SDK](https://api.playfab.com/downloads/javascript)

 ```html
 <script type="text/javascript" src="PlayFabGettingStarted.js"></script>